Everything You Need To Know About Trump's National Emergency Announcement

 Also in his announcement, Trump explained how this will help the secretary of Health and Human Services to waive specific laws and regulations to be able to contain the disease and treat people properly.
 According to his speech, every state is now ordered to set up emergency centers to stop the spread of the disease.

+Canada has not declared a national emergency.
+Speaking Friday, Health Minister Patty Hadju said she doesn't believe such a declaration is justifiable at this point.
+In Canada, a national emergency is declared to "authorize the taking of special temporary measures to ensure safety and security," according to the Government of Canada.

-So, what is a national emergency exactly?
-Much like a state of emergency declared in individual states, a national state of emergency simply means that the government is changing how it’s operating, and will be tweaking certain laws, like ones mentioned above.
+So, what does the U.S. national emergency mean?
+Much like a state of emergency declared in individual U.S. states, a national state of emergency simply means that the government is changing how it’s operating, and will be tweaking certain laws, like ones mentioned above.
 Hospitals will be expected to accommodate more people.
 Disaster relief funding is provided to state governments.
 Legal barriers can be worked around in order to provide aid to those in need.
 Essentially, a national state of emergency creates access to emergency funds that have been put aside by the government for this very kind of situation.

 Limits on the length of hospital stays will also be lifted and there will be great numbers of beds made available to people who need it.
 And, there are also plans for “drive-thru” virus tests in the works, with 1.4 million new tests for coronavirus that should be available by next week, and 5 million available in the next month.